qwshen/spark-etl-framework/docs/sql-actor.md

 The above example also shows the difference between set and setrun.

 Please note:
-- **Any variables defined through set or setrun statements can only be referenced in sql-related actors, such as sql-actor, sql-transformer, sql-readers & sql-writer.
-They cannot be referenced in any other actors.**
+- **Any variables defined through set or setrun statements can be referenced by any down-stream actors.**
 - **When a sql-actor handling multiple sql-statement in its sql-string or sql-file, only the result of the last sql-statement is outputted.**